Optical properties of a disordered metallic film: local vs. collective phenomena: Results

 We should remark that such a picture is not generic for all points of the spectral curve.
 For instance, one should not expect a good result from the DVA at the satellite points, as the formation of the satellites itself is not handled by the DVA.
 Indeed, as Fig.~\ref{fig:DOS} shows, neither the NLCPA nor the DVA are satisfactory in this respect.
 In fact, the best fit of the numerical data is given by just the CPA.

 More progress can be expected with use of combined schemes, including both cluster and dual-variables contributions.
-We made an effort to implement the simplest scheme of this kind.
-We substituted the short-ranged part of the self-energy calculated in the CPA by the corresponding part of the NLCPA self-energy.
-Results of this method are shown in figures by the curves marked as \textrm{NCLPA+DVA}, and it is seen that this scheme doesn't works satisfactory: no significant improvment is found; the curve shows kinks and a wrong behavior at the shoulders.
+We made an effort to implement the simplest scheme of this kind: a substitution of the short-ranged part of the self-energy calculated in the CPA by the corresponding part of the NLCPA self-energy.
+Results of this method are shown in figures by the curves marked as ``\textrm{NLCPA+DVA}'', and it is seen that this scheme doesn't works satisfactory: no significant improvement is found; the curve shows kinks and a wrong behavior at the shoulders.
 A more advanced combined method is clearly needed.

-We conclude that the dual-variables approach provides a powerfull framework for systems with a diagonal disorder.
-It is more suitable for the description of a long-range spatial correlations, whereas a short-range physics is better captured by the NLCPA (cluster) methods.
+To summarize, using the identity (\ref{GGdual}) we presented a very simple formulation of the dual-variables diagram expansion around the CPA result for the response of the systems with a diagonal disorder.
+Similar to the CPA itself, a formal small parameter can be explicitly pointed out in the limiting cases (e.g. small disorder or large coordination number).
+For a practically interesting situation of a strongly disordered low-dimensional system the applicability of the method is based on a physical observation that a large part of correlations is local.
+In the DVA, this local part is taken into account via the choice of new variables, by the condition (\ref{SCC-DVA}), whereas the nonlocal correlations are treated diagrammatically.
+Such an approach captures long-range spatial correlations.
+The scheme is complimentary to the short-range NLCPA (cluster) methods and is suitable for a description of the $\mb{k}$-dependent quantities such as the self-energy.